healeycodes/healeycodes.com/posts/porting-niceware-to-rust.md

 ## Niceware

-[diracdeltas/niceware](https://github.com/diracdeltas/niceware) is a small, elegant library to generate or convert random bytes into passphrases in Node and the browser.
+[diracdeltas/niceware](https://github.com/diracdeltas/niceware) is a small, elegant JavaScript library to generate or convert random bytes into passphrases in Node and the browser.
 It's a reversible mapping of bytes-to-words, using a word list sized exactly 2^16.
-Given an even number of `u8` bytes, you get half that amount of words. `[255, 255] -> ["zyzzyva"]` and vice versa.
+Given an even number of bytes, you get half that amount of words. `[255, 255] -> ["zyzzyva"]` and vice versa.

-It has three core functions.
+It has three core functions with great test coverage so it's a good candidate for porting and continuing my Rust learning adventure.

 - `bytesToPassphrase`
 - `passphraseToBytes`
 - `generatePassphrase`

-Along with great test coverage, this makes it a good candidate for porting and continuing my Rust learning adventure.

 After two hours of coding, reading docs, and StackOverflow perusing, I realized that I hadn't executed my library yet.
 I relied entirely on IDE plugins to point out my errors, display warnings, and offer Quick Fixes.